PoisotLab/PLCG/README.md

 documented using `Docile.jl` and `Lexicon.jl`.

-There are three levels of documentation: the API documentation (which will be generated from the docstrings), the documentation for fellow devellopers (which resides ideally entirely in the comments), and documentation for the end users.
+There are three levels of documentation: the API documentation (which will be generated from the docstrings), the documentation for fellow developers (which resides ideally entirely in the comments), and documentation for the end users.
 Your pull request must include relevant changes and additions to the documentation.

-### Versionning
+### Versioning

 We use [semantic versioning][sv] (`major`.`minor`.`patch`).
 Anything that adds no new feature should increase the `patch` number, new non-API-breaking changes